cabinjs/cabin/README.md

 The best way to learn about how to develop a theme is by referencing the [default theme](https://github.com/colinwren/Candy).

 # Changelog

+**0.1.3** - Use `0.0.0.0` as hostname for mobile debugging.
+Removed extra whitespace and connect folder from generated Gruntfile.
+Added `gruntPagesVersion` to cabin.json config.

 **0.1.2** - Built-in LiveReload functionality added.